hnahtneyugn/Cybersecurity-Analysis/README.md

 # Social-Media-Analysis
-Big Data project using Cloud and Frameworks for analyzing social media data.
+Big Data project using Google Cloud Platform and Machine Learning for analyzing malicious website URLs. (modify this)